amadeus/minesweeper/README.md

 Still a few more things to do, but the main game cycle is in place.

-You can check out a recent version of it [here](https://minesweeper-amadeus.vercel.app/).
+You can check out a recent version of it [here](https://minesweeper.amadeus.wtf/).

 ## Development

 If you want to play around with this, feel free.
-Just run a quick:
+The only major system requirement is [bun](https://bun.sh/) Just run a quick:

 ```
-npm install
+bun install
 ```

 to get all your dependencies in place, followed by a yung:

 ```
-npm run start
+bun run dev
 ```

 to run the local dev server and be able to tube.